Antisemitism in Greece: An antisemitic blood libel case

-The antisemitic incident of blood libel took place on the island of Corfu upon the finding of a girl’s dead body in a Jewish residence on the 1st of April 1891.
+The antisemitic incident of blood libel took place on the island of Corfu upon the finding of a girl's dead body in a Jewish residence on 1 April 1891.
 Her name was Rubina, the daughter of Vita Sarda and Loukia Eliezer, and she was 8 years old.
 The incident made way for the expulsion of the Corfu's Jews from the island that they lived for centuries.

 After the parents reporting the disappearance of their daughter to the police and the related news becoming public via Kangas, whole island became aware of the incident and whole Jewish community began their search for the girl.
 Kefalas reports that Vita Sarda in the entryway of a Jewish house.
 Without any evidence, the police said “the Jews had murdered the youngster, that they had caught the murderers red handed, that they had delivered them to the investigating (judicial) authorities but that these authorities turning a blind eye had set them free”, accusing the whole Jewish community of murder.

 Following the accusations, Vita Sarda and her son, Solomon, were arrested and interrogated.

 A medical report claimed that “in the body of Rubina there was not a drop of blood”.
 Meanwhile, the prosecutor Kefalas reported:

 With the rapid spread of the groundless news, Christian population of the city turned against the Jews despite the fact that the medical report was later proven to be incorrect.
 Moreover, the citizens gathered in groups began arriving in the Jewish district and then wounded and beat the Jews.
 Outside the Jewish district, in the event of other Christians confronting the Jews, they threatened and hit the Jews.
 Becoming desperate and hopeless, they were obliged to leave their homeland.